 Often prices/tenders end up in the client’s rubbish bin because they’re disqualified.
 All that hard work and your price didn’t even make the starting line.
 Reasons for this may be:

-1. The tender arrived late which could be because it was submitted late or it went to the wrong person or the wrong address.
+1. The project price arrived late which could be because it was submitted late or it went to the wrong person or the wrong address.

-2. Your tender wasn’t in the format requested.
+2. Your price or quotation wasn’t in the format requested.